Relay, Maryland: The Relay House Station

-The original Relay House
+Relay House

 The Relay House was a 3-story, 32-room restaurant-inn-stables, built for the use of horse-drawn cars traveling between Baltimore and Ellicott's Mills (13 miles); this was the first part built of what would become the Railroad's main line to Wheeling, Virginia (since 1863, West Virginia).
 The main cargo at that time was barrels of flour from the mills, taken to Baltimore.
 Passenger service was also provided.

 The "relays" were horses, that would be swapped at the Relay House.

 In 1830 there took place the famous, perhaps mythical, race between a horse and a demonstration locomotive engine, the Tom Thumb, the first locomotive built in America.
 The race began at Baltimore and ended at the Relay House.
 The engine misfunctioned and the horse won, but the viability of steam locomotives was successfully demonstrated.

-This building survives and in 2021 is a private residence, although because of fire damage and subsequent repairs its appearance is different.
-It is slightly set back from the two buildings about to be mentioned; when the Viaduct was opened the tracks were slightly relocated and the line no longer passed immediately in front of the Relay House.
-Some remnants of the original, long-unused 1830 tracks remain.
-Link to picture of this building.
+This building survives and as of 2025 is a private residence.